Updated: May 31

 I was asked if there was a standard door thickness?
 An interesting question as most door handle manufacturers generally supply fixing screws to suit 35mm to 45mm thick doors.
-Some extend to 50mm but generally they are less.
-Today though more doors are being made thicker.
+Some extend to 50mm but generally they are less frequent.

 Door thickness does vary.
 Depending on where you buy your doors, you will find the thickness of a door varies.
 Generally door thickness sizes run from 32mm to 50mm.
-Some door manufacturers will supply their standards be it 35mm or 40mm while others will offer 32mm/33mm and various other variations.
+Most Australian door manufacturers will supply the standard 35mm or 40mm.
+While imported doors can be 32mm/33mm and various other variations.
 When buying a door off the shelf always check the dimensions with a measuring tape.

 Common Door Size

 In Australia the most common overall standard door size is 2040 x 820mm, and 2040 x 920mm, but there are other sizes that are popularly used.
 Door thickness can be 35mm for internal doors and 40mm for external.
 Variations do exist.
 One thing to note is that door frame size can vary which is why you may see a door being shaved.

 In Australia, the sizes of exterior doors are somewhat standardized.
 This helps homeowners control their costs when building or renovating a property.
 Standard exterior frames are designed to hold doors 2040mm high and x820, x870, x920 or x1020 mm wide.

-Door manufacturers in Australia do produce doors in common overall standard sizes (but door thickness varies).
+Door manufacturers in Australia do produce doors in common overall standard sizes (but door thickness can vary).
 This allows the customer to choose doors in a variety of colors and materials.
 When the door they like will fit the door frame the choice is easier.

 Standard Interior Frame Dimensions

 Interior doors are smaller.
 The height for all interior doors must be minimum 2040mm.
 The standard width for interior doors is 620, 720, 770, 820, 870 or 920 mm.
 However door thickness can vary.